.45 ACP Ammo

 Blazer Brass 230 grain

-One of the cheapest ammunition you’ll find.
-The Blazer Brass’ price makes it great for recreational shooting, target practice, and tactical training.
-Brass-cased, boxer-primed, and reloadable.
-One thing to note about Blazer Brass .45 is that they use small pistol primers instead of the standard .45 ACP large pistol primers.
+Blazer Brass offers some of the most affordable ammunition available, making it an excellent choice for recreational shooting, target practice, and tactical training.
+It comes in brass cases, is boxer-primed, and is reloadable.
+However, it’s important to note that Blazer Brass .45 ACP uses small pistol primers instead of the standard large pistol primers used in most .45 ACP rounds.

 Pros